pnf/retreactive/README.md

 # retreactive

-A Clojure library designed to ... well, that part is up to you.
+A clojure library for building distributed reactive systems that are persistent in all senses of the word.

 ## Usage